alexandru/alexn.org/_posts/2022-04-29-free-speech.md

 > *"...
 For democracy to survive, we need more content moderation, not less."* — Max Boot

 This man says that democracy needs more censorship.
 Interesting notion.
-Is this man familiar with any non-democratic society?

 > *"An 'uncontrolled' Internet is ... the dream of every dictator, strongman, demagogue and modern-day robber baron on Earth."* — The Guardian